petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/setting-up-liferay/clustering-for-high-availability/example-creating-a-simple-dxp-cluster.md

 ## Start a Database Server

 A DXP cluster requires a data source that's accessible to all of the DXP cluster nodes.
 The data source can be a JNDI data source or a direct connection to a database server or a database server cluster.
-Please see the [compatibility matrix](https://help.liferay.com/hc/en-us/articles/360049238151) for the database servers your DXP version supports.
-Please see [Database Configuration for Cluster Nodes](./database-configuration-for-cluster-nodes.md) for more information.
+See the [compatibility matrix](https://help.liferay.com/hc/en-us/articles/360049238151) for the database servers your DXP version supports.

 Create the database server and DXP database: